 Different antibiotics work on different types of bacteria.
 Here's a list of antibiotics that may be prescribed for children:

-- Penicillins (amoxicillin and penicillin G).
-These are typically prescribed as the first-line therapy for ear infections and bacterial sinus infections, given twice a day, usually for 10 days.
+• Penicillins (amoxicillin and penicillin G).
+These are typically the first medicines prescribed for ear infections and bacterial sinus infections, given twice a day, usually for 10 days.

-- Beta-lactamase inhibitors (amoxicillin-clavulanic acid or Augmentin).
-These are usually prescribed for more complicated ear infections, for children with a history of recurrent ear infection, for more complicated sinus infections and for some forms of pneumonia.
+• Beta-lactamase inhibitors (amoxicillin-clavulanic acid or Augmentin).
+These are usually prescribed for more complicated ear infections, for children with a history of ear infections that come back after treatment (recurrent), for more complicated sinus infections and for some forms of pneumonia.
 They're given twice a day, usually for 10 days.

 Disadvantages and side effects of antibiotics

-It is possible for problems to occur when antibiotics are used to treat conditions in children.
-Frequent and inappropriate use of antibiotics can cause bacteria to change and build up resistance to antibiotics, requiring higher doses for effective treatment.
-Antibiotics also kill the good bacteria in the body, which can cause diarrhea.
-In some cases, antibiotics cause bad bacteria, like Clostridium difficile (or C. diff), to proliferate and cause infections that are hard to control.
+Antibiotics may not always be the right treatment for children.
+If you use them too much or when you don’t need them, bacteria can build up resistance to antibiotics, requiring higher doses to treat an infection.
+Antibiotics can also kill good bacteria in the body, which can cause diarrhea.
+In some cases, antibiotics cause bad bacteria, like Clostridium difficile (or C. diff), to grow and spread and cause infections that are hard to control.
 Antibiotics can also cause allergic reactions, like rash and nausea in children.

 How to use antibiotics